ArctosDB/documentation-wiki/_how_to/How-to-Create-an-Accession.markdown

 ---
 # How to Create an Accession

 What is an Accession?
-Before you create one, read the [documentation](/_documentation/accession.html).
+Before you make any decisions about one, you should know what it is.
+Start by reading the [Accession Documentation](/_documentation/accession.html).

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**